twilio-labs/code-exchange/.github/ISSUE_TEMPLATE/template-submission.md

 **Important**:
 Please make sure to first read and sign the agreement at [ahoy.twilio.com/code-exchange-community](https://ahoy.twilio.com/code-exchange-community) before proceeding here.

-**IMPORTANT HACKATHON INFO**:
-If you are filling this out because you want to submit to the ongoing hackathon with DEV.to, please make sure you post on dev.to using this template: https://dev.to/new/twiliohackathon.
-Creating an issue in this project is independent of the hackathon and does not automatically qualify you for the hackathon.

 **What's the use case for the template?**
 Please explain what use case this template is solving.
 If this is another programming language implementation for an existing use case, please copy the link here.